 In the same way as Original Medicare, Medicare Advantage can deduct the plan premium from Social Security income, or other billing methods can be chosen.

 Medicare Advantage plans frequently offer benefits above and beyond what Original Medicare includes.
-Benefits can cover dental, vision, hearing, and even transportation for medical visits.
+If you are eligible, benefits can cover dental, vision, hearing, and even transportation for medical visits.

 Premiums for Part A Only